by Wolfgang Corcoran-Mathe

 random-source-randomize!.
 Given a single good-quality

-randomized port, this makes it easy to create determinzed ports with
+randomized port, it is easy to create determinized ports with

 random initial states.

-and they come with a wealth of standard inspection
+existing programs and come with a wealth of standard

-opaque type like SRFI 27's random-source needs a fair amount of
+contrast, an opaque type like SRFI 27's random-source needs a

 SRFI 194's generator-based